faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 - Siva Kumar
 - Hyrum Anderson
 - Others

 # Flight Path

 Briefly go over the agenda and set the tone for the talk.

 # First Contact

+Get the audience caught up with prerequisite knowledge

 ## ML overview
 ## What are the benefits